m13253/telegram-bot-mux/Readme.md

 By visiting this web console using a web browser, you can check the list of previously received text messages, and send out text messages as your bot.

-However, this web console only supports text messages yet.
-No images, stickers, or attachments can be displayed or sent.
+However, this web console only supports text messages right now.
+No images, stickers, or attachments can be displayed or sent yet.